ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 At a high level, Privacy Pass is composed of two protocols: issuance and redemption.
 Issuance is a protocol between three logical entities:
-Client, Mediator, and Issuer.
+Client, Attester, and Issuer.
 The Issuer is responsible for issuing tokens in response to requests from Clients.
-The Mediator is responsible for attesting properties about the Client for which tokens are issued.
+The Attester is responsible for attesting properties about the Client for which tokens are issued.
 For example, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
-In this context, the Mediator attested that some client solved a CAPTCHA and the resulting token produced by the Issuer was proof of this fact.
-Depending on the information being attested, Mediators may also store state about individual Clients, such as the number of overall tokens issued thus far.
+In this context, the Attester attested that some client solved a CAPTCHA and the resulting token produced by the Issuer was proof of this fact.
+Depending on the information being attested, Attesters may also store state about individual Clients, such as the number of overall tokens issued thus far.

 The redemption protocol runs between Client and Origin (server).
 It allows